jessejames18/g_plus_archive/README.md

 Note that you can find your user ID from your profile link.
 #
-Step3: create your API key
+Step3: create your API key.
 Follow this instruction to generate your API key: https://developers.google.com/+/web/api/rest/oauth#apikey